 Moreover, CarPlay and Android Auto may require specific audio systems and/or a built-in navigation system on some vehicles, so they won't be available on all trim levels.
 Be aware that this may increase the price of the car.

 Several automakers have indicated they will soon add CarPlay and Android Auto, so expect more models to get them during the course of the 2016 and 2017 model years.
 (The list below is accurate as of Feb.
 1, 2016).

 BMW, Fiat Chrysler Automobiles (Chrysler, Dodge, Fiat, Jeep and Ram brands) and Toyota (Toyota, Lexus and Scion brands) do not currently offer CarPlay or Android Auto in their 2016 models.
 Toyota is developing its own platform, SmartDeviceLink, that is an open-source version of Ford's AppLink.
 Unlike Ford, though, Toyota does not plan to add CarPlay or Android Auto capability.
 FCA announced compatibility is coming with the next generation of its multimedia system.

-Android Auto is designed to run on smartphones using software version 5.0 or higher.
+Phones compatible with Android Auto run software version 5.0 or higher.
 The best approach is to try Android Auto before you buy to ensure that it does at least some of what you want and to have realistic expectations that the plug-and-play promise might not be entirely fulfilled.
-Continue below for a list of 2016 vehicles that offer Android Auto.
+Whether you're looking for a sedan, pickup truck, SUV, crossover, hybrid or sports car, head below for a list of 2016 vehicles that offer Android Auto.

 2016 Vehicles Offering Android Auto